SeanChenU/component_wall/readme.md

 ### Start it

-> Go to your project root directory and run `cpnwall`
+> Go to your project root directory or any folder that contains your component .js files

+> run `cpnwall`

 > Open `http://localhost:7008`